The quick answer

-There are three answers here to the question… Are Directors liable for the debts of the business:
+There are three answers to the question of whether directors are liable for the debts of the business:

 - Partnerships have partners.
 If the partnership was registered as an LLP then the partners are not liable unless they have separately guaranteed the debt.

-- If it is just a normal partnership (so not an LLP) ten the partners are liable for al business debts.
+- If it is just a normal partnership (so not an LLP) then the partners are liable for all the business debts.

-If the partnership is just a normal (non-Limited Liability Partnership) then if the business fails, the creditors can also claim against the partners personal assets.
+If the partnership is just a normal (and not a Limited Liability Partnership) then if the business fails, the creditors can also claim against the partner’s personal assets.

 The alternative is an LLP.
-This creates a partnership but is like a limited company – the liabilities are limited to a claim on the partnership assets only.
+This creates a partnership but the liabilities are limited to a claim on the partnership assets only.

 An LLP has to be registered at Companies House.
 You can easily check on the GOV.UK website.

 The advantage to an LLP is the limited liability but the disadvantage is that you have to file accounts at Companies House.
 The tax rates are the same on an LLP as compared to a partnership.